If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 Antacids (think Tums and Gaviscon) change the pH of the stomach by introducing a non-acidic substance to the stomach.
 You might see anxious people popping them like candy.

-Here’s a doozy: The FDA safety recommendation for over the counter PPIs states, “No more than three 14-day treatment courses should be used in one year.”
+Think of how many people are using these drugs long-term.
+Even though the FDA safety recommendation for over-the-counter PPIs states, “No more than three 14-day treatment courses should be used in one year.”

 1. Digestive discomfort

-Most common reported side effects are abdominal pain, nausea, diarrhea, vomiting, flatulence and headache.
+The most common reported side effects are abdominal pain, nausea, diarrhea, vomiting, flatulence, and headache.

 This can cause osteoporosis and hip fractures, along with a general sense of malaise that comes with the inability to detoxify and build new tissue in the absence of nutrients.